Battle of Lacus Curtius: Battle

 After several skirmishes and minor engagements, the armies fought two pitched battles featuring valor and losses to both sides.

 In the second and final battle between them, the armies met in between the two hills they occupied.
 Romulus and Lucumo were successfully attacking from both wings, but were forced to disengage when the center of the Roman line broke in order to stop the Sabines' advance under their general Mettius Curtius.
 After being turned back, the Sabines made an orderly retreat; Mettius and Romulus engaged one another directly until Mettius fell, wounded.
 A marshy lake prevented his escape but he plunged into it and stymied his enemy's pursuit.
 Once Romulus turned to face the remaining Sabines, the Sabine general pulled himself out of the mire and safely returned to his camp.

 When Romulus was struck in the head with a stone, the tide reversed again as the soldiers lost heart without their commander.
 The army was in full-flight after a javelin felled Lucumo.
 Romulus recovered, and with the support of fresh reserves from within the city, the Romans regained the upper hand and the lines moved back against the Sabines.
 With the sun setting, the Sabines made an arduous retreat to the citadel and the Romans broke off their pursuit.

 In Livy's account, the Romans assembled at the foot of the hill beneath the citadel, but the Sabines refused to emerge and engage them.
 Finally, in spite of their lack of the high ground, the frustrated Roman army attacked.
 Initially inspired by the heroics of their general Hostus Hostilius on the front line, the Roman line broke when he fell, Romulus makes a pledge to Jupiter that if he were to hold off the Sabine charge and restore the Roman's courage, he would build a new Temple to "Jupiter Stator" on the site.
 With a cry, Romulus led his army into the Sabines and routed them.
 The Sabine general Mettius was tossed in a swamp by his horse after it bolted.

+Resolution

 After the Sabines regrouped, the battle continued in the area between the two hills, but the Roman army had by then gained the upper hand.
 Suddenly, the abducted Sabine daughters rushed onto the battlefield and put themselves between the two armies.
 They implored both sides to stop the bloodshed and accept each other as family, as they then were.
 Ashamed, the leaders of the two peoples ended the fighting.

 In his account of the Battle of the Lacus Curtius, Plutarch provides additional details, but the basic account is the same as that of Livy and Dionysius.
 He notes that when the women intervened, they not only ended the battle, but brought food and water, as well as care for the injured.
 They also take the opportunity to introduce their husbands and their fathers.
 Henceforth, Sabine women have no duty but to spin wool for their husbands.